How to Estimate Total Fabric Cost for Any Sewing Project

 3-seat sofa with loose cushions:

-Performance and stain-resistant fabrics cost $35–55/yard but last longer under heavy use — often the better value for seating.
+Performance and stain-resistant fabrics cost $35 to 55/yard but last longer under heavy use, often the better value for seating.

 Our upholstery fabric guide has detailed yardage breakdowns for each furniture type.